HDL-Atherosclerosis Treatment Study: Results

 After 3 years, compared to the group that was given placebo, the simvastatin-niacin group demonstrated a 42% (p<0.001) reduction in LDL and a 26% (p<0.001) increase in HDL.
 Similar results were noted when antioxidants were added to this regimen.
 The average stenosis in the placebo group progressed by 3.9%, 1.8% in the antioxidant group, 0.7% in the simvastatin-niacin plus antioxidant, and regressed by 0.4% in the simvastatin-niacin alone group.
 Adverse cardiovascular events occurred in 24% in placebo group, 21% in the antioxidant group, 14% in the simvastatin-niacin plus antioxidant group, and 3% in the simvastatin-niacin alone group.

 Conclusion

 The simvastatin-niacin alone group showed significant clinical and angiographic benefits in patients with CAD and low HDL levels.
 Proximal coronary stenosis also regressed slightly, and the rate of adverse cardiovascular events was 90 percent lower than that of the placebo group.
 Surprisingly, adding antioxidants did not add any additional benefit.
-It is important to note that across all treatment groups, there was a reduction in average coronary stenosis and adverse cardiovascular events.
+Across all treatment groups, there was a reduction in average coronary stenosis and adverse cardiovascular events.